FAIRERdata/maDMP-Standard/rda_dmp_common_standard_doc_generator/README.md

 1. `db.sqlite`
 2. `README.md`

-Anytime you want to 'refresh' the local documentation file from the Google Spreadsheet sources, simply delete the `db.sqlite` file from the `output` folder, and re-run the utility.
-This will rebuild the database from the Google Spreadsheet data, and then rebuild the documentation file (`README.md`)in the `output` folder.

 #### 5. Publish the new documentation
 Simply copy or move the `README.md` file from the `output` folder to the top level folder of this Github repository (replacing the one that is there).